strasserra04/reactJS/README.md

-# Sample 01 - Logging In and Gated Content
+# Auth0 Linkedin Login with AWS Cognito in ReactJS

 This sample demonstrates:

 - Logging in to Auth0 using Redirect Mode
 - Accessing profile information that has been provided in the ID token
 - Gated content.
 The `/profile` route is not accessible without having first logged in
+- Logging in via Social Properties - LinkedIn (Federated Provider)

 ## Project setup

-Use `yarn` or `npm` to install the project dependencies:
+Use `npm` to install the project dependencies:

 ```bash
 # Using npm..